 Imagine waking up each morning and knowing that the small steps laid out in front of you led into a bigger plan that builds the type of meaningful life you want to live.
 All you have to do is show up, work your list, and follow the prompts.

-That’s exactly what the Digital Momentum Planner is designed to help you do.
+That’s exactly what the Momentum Planner Digital Pack is designed to help you do.
 It’s designed to help you think and plan at the right perspective and level of detail.

 If you’ve been using our planner for a while, you’ve got a big leg up here.
 You already know how to use them and what they’re about.

 If this is your first foray into the world of the Productive Flourishing planners, then I want to start by saying “Welcome!” and then let you know up front that you may be a bit disoriented at first.
 If planners are your thing, you’ve been using planners designed for people who work differently than you do, and I’ve designed these from the ground up based on the actual work habits of creative people.